Skip to main content

 Set up integration with log storage and analysis system

-Audit logs are available if you are using Kubernetes version 1.28 or higher.
+Audit logs are available in clusters with Kubernetes version 1.28 and higher.
 In Managed Kubenretes clusters on cloud servers, you can upgrade the cluster version.
 Audit logs are not available during a version upgrade.

 The log storage and analysis system you use must be accessible via HTTPS.